arjungulzzz/ErrorAnalysis/backend-sql-queries.md

   count DESC;
 ```

-**Step 2: (Optional) Fetch Individual Logs for Deepest Group**

-To populate the `logs` array for the deepest group level, you can run a separate query or fetch them alongside the main data.
-This is optional but enables the UI's final drill-down feature.
-Pagination could potentially be applied to this specific sub-query if you were to implement on-demand loading of logs within a group.

-**Step 3: Build the Nested Structure in Application Code**
+**Step 2: Build the Nested Structure in Application Code**

 In your backend service (e.g., in Node.js, Python, Go), process the flattened results from Step 1 into the required nested JSON format.

 **Expected `groupData` structure:**

-The final structure must be an array of objects, where each object has a `key`, `count`, `subgroups`, and a `logs` array.
+The final structure must be an array of objects, where each object has a `key`, `count`, and `subgroups`.
+For data consistency, `subgroups` must always be an array, even if empty.
+The `logs` property should not be included.

-- For **parent groups**, the `logs` array can be omitted or empty.
-- For the **deepest group level**, `subgroups` must be `[]` and the `logs` array can be populated.
-- **Data Consistency**: For the UI to work correctly, every group object must have a `subgroups` property (an array) and a `logs` property (an array), even if they are empty.

 ```json
 // Example response for groupBy: ["host_name", "error_number"]